adepierre/Botcraft/README.md

 - All official releases from 1.12.2 to 1.18.1 supported
 - Compression
 - Physics and collisions
+- World data
+- Full entity support (type, data and metadata)
-- (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...)
+- (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...) and entities (bounding box only)
 - Bot programming with a behaviour tree system (see [the wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
 - Bot control with mouse and keyboard